 This 7-day adventure begins in one of those magical places full of stories about lost travellers, Italian settlers and phantom elephants: the Knysna forest.
 It equally ends with old history and game at the Addo National Park.

 During our travels, we shall cross beautiful mountain passes and routes following the tracks of long-gone elephants.

 These old elephant migratory routes became roads, and we shall follow them from the Garden Route National Park, over the Prince Alfred’s Pass, and through the huge conservation area of Baviaanskloof to the Addo National Park while enjoying the scenery and experience.

 Your tour leader is an experienced nature conservationist and adventure guide.
 He will be in radio contact with you at all times to impart a wealth of biological, cultural, and historical knowledge.

-Our adventure start at the beautiful seaside town of Buffalo Bay, near Knysna, where we stay for 2 nights.
+Our adventure starts on the beautiful Garden Route near Knysna, where we stay for 2 nights.

 While listening to loeries and maybe see a bushbuck, your guide will brief and orientate you fully and elaborate on the wonderful adventures ahead.

 The next day we enter the Knysna forest and its highly protected ecosystem, which holds many secrets that we shall enjoy and unlock, like the Millwood Gold Mine, Gouna silk worms, and a visit to Dalene Matthee’s memorial at Krisjan-se-Nek.

 Most areas have been off-limits to anybody, except those prepared to tackle the forest paths on foot or by mountain bike.
 However, due to a joint venture between our sister company and SANParks, we have permission to enter the heart of the Knysna Forest in the Garden Route National Park on an exclusive route.